- Indoor Pool Schedule

 The prerequisite for each level is the successful completion and/or demonstration of the skills from the preceding level.
-For Level 1, willingness to enter water without parent and stay with the class group.
+For Level 1, we require willingness to enter water without a parent and stay with the class group.

 Parent and Child (6 months to 3 years)